ikrima/gamedevguide/contents/guides/ue4guide/wip/editor-extensions/slate/Editor Customization.md

 Editor has Extender / extensibility hooks to plug into to expand functionality.
 To expose these points in the UI:

-- Editor Preferences -&gt; General -&gt; Miscellaneous
+- Editor Preferences -> General -> Miscellaneous

 - Check Developer Tools | Display UI Extension Points